Restrictiveness

-In semantics, a modifier is said to be restrictive (or defining) if it restricts the reference of its head.
-For example, in "the red car is fancier than the blue one", red and blue are restrictive, because they restrict which cars car and one are referring to. ("The car is fancier than the one" would make little sense.)
-By contrast, in "John's beautiful mother", beautiful is non-restrictive; "John's mother" identifies her sufficiently, whereas "beautiful" only serves to add more information.
+In semantics, a modifier is said to be restrictive (or defining) if it restricts the reference of—the defining of—its head.
+For example, in the expression "the red car is fancier than the blue one", red and blue are restrictive terms because they restrict, i.e., they identify, which of different objects that car and one are referring to.
+(Without them, the rump expression "The car is fancier than the one" would make little sense.)

+By contrast, in the phrase "John's beautiful mother", the modifier beautiful is non-restrictive: "John's mother" identifies her sufficiently, where "beautiful" serves only to add more information.

-Restrictive modifiers are also called defining, identifying, essential, or necessary; non-restrictive ones are also called non-defining, non-identifying, descriptive, or unnecessary (though this last term can be misleading).
-In certain cases, generally when restrictiveness is marked syntactically through the lack of commas, restrictive modifiers are called integrated and non-restrictive ones are called non-integrated or supplementary.
+Restrictive modifiers are also called defining, identifying, essential, or necessary; and non-restictive modifiers are also called non-defining, non-identifying, descriptive, or unnecessary—though using the last term can be misleading.
+In certain cases, as typically when restrictiveness is marked syntactically, i.e., by omittting (demarcation) commas, restrictive modifiers are called integrated; and non-restrictive modifiers are called non-integrated or supplementary.